Republican Youngkin's win in Virginia plots party's path for 2022 elections - NewsBreak

 Youngkin trailed Democratic former Governor Terry McAuliffe in opinion polls for most of the race, but that gap narrowed to a dead heat in the final weeks, at the same time Biden’s job approval rating fell to the lowest levels of his presidency.

-He also backed Republican arguments that school curriculums that discuss racism are promoting "critical race theory," a law school concept that maintains racism is ingrained in U.S. law and institutions and that legacies of slavery and segregation have created an uneven playing field for Black Americans.
+He also backed Republican arguments that school curriculums that discuss racism are promoting "critical race theory here," a law school concept that maintains racism is ingrained in U.S. law and institutions and that legacies of slavery and segregation have created an uneven playing field for Black Americans.

 Schools say they do not include the theory in elementary and high school curriculums, but are trying to respond to the needs of an increasingly diverse U.S. population.